 London Drum

-In its heyday you had The Beatles and Rolling Stones drinking in the surrounding pubs and clubs (Paul McCartney met Linda in the Bag O’Nails).
-You’d be mixing with the Animals, the Small Faces, The Who… Jimi Hendrix only lived a few streets away (his flat has been turned into a museum now).
-But that was fifty years ago.
-That was before a branch of Starbucks and Boots moved in.
+In its heyday you had The Beatles and the Rolling Stones drinking in the surrounding pubs and clubs (Paul met Linda in the Bag O’Nails).
+You’d be mixing with the Animals, the Small Faces and The Who… Jimi Hendrix only lived a few streets away (his flat has been turned into a museum now).
+But that was over fifty years ago.
+That was before a branch of Starbucks moved in.
 Now it’s just a colourful shortcut between Regent Street and Oxford Street.

 Clothes shops in Carnaby Street

 There are still plenty of fancy dress shops (that’s what I call all the clothes shops down here) but I can’t see me wearing any of it – I’m staring at a pair of sequinned pyjama bottoms at the moment.
 The next shop along is selling a bright purple shirt with bobbles on the cuffs.
-Or how about these velvet trousers with tassels dangling from the ankles?
-Does anybody really wear this stuff?
+Or how about some velvet trousers with tassels on the ankles?
+Does anybody actually wear this stuff?

-The most interesting building is probably the big pub on the corner that was supposedly opened by two of Shakespeare’s distant relatives.
-Check out that statue of the bard poking his nose over the top windowsill like he’s staring into the street.
-Notice how he’s missing a hand that got blown off in the Blitz.
+The most interesting building is that big pub on the corner that was supposedly opened by two of Shakespeare’s distant relatives.
+There’s a statue of him poking his nose over the windowsill like he’s staring into the street… notice how he’s missing a hand after it got blown off in the Blitz.

 It’s also worth popping inside Kingly Court if you fancy something to eat.
-It’s like a little indoor beach street with illuminated trees and tables.
+It’s like a little indoor beach scene with illuminated trees and tables.

 Worth a visit?
 Value for money? n/aGood for kids?
 Easy to get to?